Énora Malagré

 Enora Malagré is a French columnist, radio and television presenter.

 Early life and education

-Enora Malagré was born in Morlaix in the department of Finistère in Brittany.
+Énora Malagré was born in Morlaix in the department of Finistère in Brittany.
 She then moved in the department of Yvelines at the age of ten, and at her majority, she then lived in Paris.
 She was first trained to become a comedian, but then studied law and debuted her career on television.

 Radio career

 She began her career on radio and media after meeting the co-founder of Radio Nova, who stated that she had a perfect radio voice and then invited her to join the radio station.
 Enora Malagré debuted on radio in 2004 on Nova where she is sometimes a columnist and sometimes a presenter for six years.
 From September 2010 to July 2011, she co-hosted with Sébastien Cauet the program C'Cauet on NRJ.
 She then left NRJ after one year.

 In August 2012 and for one year, she co-hosted with Cyril Hanouna the program Hanouna le matin, the morning program on Virgin Radio and the second part of the evening since 26 August 2013 in a program produced by Cyril Hanouna and titled Enora le soir.
 In June 2013, she became one of the members of the radio program On va s'gêner hosted by Laurent Ruquier on Europe 1.